-Join Bob McGannon for an in-depth discussion in this video Selecting an agile project, part of Agile Project Management Foundations.
+Join Bob McGannon for an in-depth discussion in this video Selecting an agile project, part of Agile Project Management Principles.

 One of the most important success factors for agile is the selection of the right project for you to apply agile methods.
 Good agile project candidates share these characteristics.
 First, you need to deliver a quality product quickly, but do not need to deliver it all at once.
 Next, you expect the requirements to change or evolve.
 Also, your organization is willing to free up very capable team members that can independently make decisions about the product you're producing.
 And, you believe the product can deliver business value in incremental pieces.